 - Is the storyline linear (chronological/event order) or non-linear (not chronological/event order)?

 - Were there any parts which provoked a strong emotional response (positive or negative)?

 - What was it specifically about the opening chapter that hooked you in?

-- Which parts did you feel were fast/slow paced?
+- Were there any parts you felt were too fast/slow paced?